-If you are detained and your removal hearings are at Varick Street in NYC, you may be eligible for a free attorney through the New York Immigrant Family Unity Project (NYIFUP).
-If you are eligible to have your case heard in front of an immigration judge, you will be screened by legal service providers from the NYIFUP program on your first court date and will receive free representation if the providers' criteria is met.
-Depending on the court calendar, you may have to wait about two to three weeks before you see an immigration judge for the first time.
+If you or your loved one are detained and your Immigration Court hearings are at Varick Street in NYC, you may be eligible for a free attorney through the New York Immigrant Family Unity Project (NYIFUP).
+The program will contact you to see if you qualify for free representation around your first court date or soon after.
+You may have to wait about two to three weeks after being detained to see an immigration judge for the first time.
+If you have not talked to the NYIFUP program before your first court hearing, ask the immigration judge for a future court date so you can keep looking for a lawyer.

-Be aware: In some cases, you may not be eligible to see an immigration judge (for example, if you returned to the U.S. without permission from Immigration after being previously deported).
+Be aware: In some cases, you may not be eligible to see an immigration judge.
+For example, you may not be able to see an immigration judge if you returned to the U.S. without permission from Immigration after being previously deported.

 IDP produced this information with the legal support of the Center for Constitutional Rights.
-This information is based in part on IDP monitoring of ICE community arrests in the New York City area from April 2013 through February 2017 with the support of New York University School of Law Immigrant Rights Clinic, Northern Manhattan Coalition for Immigrant Rights, Brooklyn Defender Services, the Bronx Defenders, Legal Aid Society, Neighborhood Defender Services of Harlem, Queens Law Associates, Families for Freedom, Make the Road New York and other community-based organizations.
+This information is based in part on IDP monitoring of ICE community arrests in the New York City area from April 2013 through March 2022 with the support of New York University School of Law Immigrant Rights Clinic, Northern Manhattan Coalition for Immigrant Rights, Brooklyn Defender Services, the Bronx Defenders, Legal Aid Society, Neighborhood Defender Services of Harlem, Queens Law Associates, Families for Freedom, Make the Road New York and other community-based organizations.

-Email: KYR@immdefense.orghttp://immdefense.org/ice-arrests
+Email: KYR@immdefense.org immdefense.org/kyr

-Illustrations: Lao Giraudo laugirardo.net
+Illustrations: Lau Giraudo laugiraudo.com

 Print layout support: Betania Garcia

-© Content and images IDP 2017
+© Content and images IDP 2022